-2020 Minnesota Governor's Pheasant Hunting Opener Postponed
+2020 Minnesota Governor's Pheasant Hunting Opener postponed

 “Pheasant hunting is a great way to spend time outdoors and make new memories with friends and family,” said DNR Commissioner Sarah Strommen.
 “We encourage pheasant hunters to continue to make hunting memories this year.
 Even though it may look a little different this year, we can still enjoy Minnesota's outdoors.”

 Since 2011, communities hosting the Governor’s Pheasant Opener have highlighted the hunting opportunities and local attractions available to visitors and hunters.
-The annual event is organized by Explore Minnesota (link is external) and the Department of Natural Resources (link is external).
+The annual event is organized by Explore Minnesota and the Department of Natural Resources (link is external).

 “Explore Minnesota has enjoyed working with the Fairmont community to highlight hunting and travel opportunities in the region and we are eager to continue planning efforts for a great event in 2021,” said Explore Minnesota director John Edman.
 “Meanwhile, we encourage hunters and travelers to continue to support the state’s tourism industry.
 Minnesota's open spaces and outdoor experiences provide welcoming options, and along with increased safety and cleaning measures, can offer a sense of comfort and normalcy when it comes to exploring the state.”